The “Petit Saint-Bernard” pass

 Since 2014, the building has recovered its original mission as a place providing hospitality, although pilgrims have now been replaced by hikers, tourists and other travellers who choose to eat or spend the night in this building steeped in history.

 The Hospice also houses a tourist information point, which provides information and documentation about the Haute Tarentaise, as well as temporary exhibitions.
-The Petit-Saint-Bernard Hospice is managed by Sophie and Stéphane Bornet, who receive guests and serve meals day and night!
+The Petit-Saint-Bernard Hospice is managed by Sophie Bornet, who receive guests and serve meals day and night!